thewalkingduff/bad-bank-mern/README.md

   </a>
 </p>

-> Bad bank application project uses a 3 tier application using react for the front end and node + express to create the server side back end. this project is using mongoDB for the database.
-This application is packaged into a docker container.
+> Bad Bank three-tier application that uses React, Node.js/Express and a MongoDB that runs on a docker container.

 ## Install